Ontario MPP Kaleed Rasheed resigns from Ford's cabinet following Greenbelt probe | CBC News

 Rasheed's resignation comes after reporting from CTV and the Trillium questioned the timeline about a trip to Las Vegas.

-"While incredibly difficult, this decision was made so as not to distract from the important work of the government," he said in the statement.
+"While incredibly difficult, this decision was made so as not to distract from the important work of the government," he said in the statement, adding he will "take the steps required" to clear his name.

 In a separate statement, Ontario Premier Doug Ford said himself and Rasheed have "agreed" to the resignation, effective immediately.